Château de Loches: History

 The castle would become a favourite residence of Charles VII of France, who gave it to his mistress, Agnès Sorel, as her residence.
 Agnès Sorel was the first woman to be officially recognized as a « Favorite ».
-It would be converted for use as a State prison by his son, King Louis XI who had lived there as a child but preferred the royal castle in Amboise.
+It would be converted for use as a State prison by his son, King Louis XI who had lived there as a child but preferred the Château d'Amboise.